Fleet Management

 How Fleet Dash Cams Can Impact ROI

-There are several ways that dash cams can help increase the ROI of a business.
-The top ways include:
+There are several ways that fleet dash cams can help increase your business’ ROI, including:

 1. Improve Fleet Safety

-One of the primary benefits and reasons fleets add cameras is for improved safety.
+One of the primary benefits and reasons to use fleet dash cams is for improved safety.
 Recent reports by the U.S. National Institutes of Health report dash cams prevent accidents by up to 86% as they motivate safer driving habits.
-The footage obtained from the camera can be used to defend against false claims and help to identify and address driver behavior that contributes to accidents.
+The footage obtained from the camera can be used to defend against false claims and help identify and address unsafe driving that contributes to accidents.

 1. Lower Insurance Costs